Adults 18 and older

 Physical and Environmental:

 This position involves a lot of walking and lifting.
 Time outdoors is expected, in all different weather conditions including heat, humidity, rain, or dust.
 It may also involve considerable physical exertion such as climbing, reaching, assuming awkward positions, repetitive motions, and lifting and/or moving of heavy objects (up to 50 pounds) on a regular basis.
-Due to nature of this environment, interns will have some public contact requiring considerable communication skills.
+Due to the nature of this environment, interns will have some public contact requiring considerable communication skills.

 Internship Dates and Deadline to Apply: